Decorating Tips from Biltmore

 If you think decorating your home for the holidays can sometimes be a little overwhelming, imagine what it's like to deck the halls at a home with over 250 rooms!
 Decorators at Biltmore House, America's largest private home, have made holiday decorating an art, and in the spirit of the season, they compiled a list of decorating ideas that will help bring the warmth and spirit of a 19th-century holiday to your home.

-For a sneak peek, see our online 2019 Christmas at Biltmore photo tour!
+For a peek at decorations at Biltmore, see our online 2019 Christmas at Biltmore photo tour!

 - Choose a theme for your tree.
 A children's tree is always popular with antique or reproduction toys gathered around the base.
 For a softer look, consider using dried flowers, paper fans, ribbons, crocheted and handmade ornaments to create a Victorian looking tree.